 Alongside her client work, Kladi has been gaining attention for her self initiated project ‘Plant Therapy’.
-Nominated for the Fedrigoni Top Award 2019 and picked up by local bookshops in Leeds and Manchester.
+Won the Fedrigoni Top Award 2019 and picked up by local bookshops in Leeds and Manchester.
 Read on to hear more about Kladi’s achievements with Printmysoul and Plant Therapy as well as her Shillington experience and advice to fellow graduates.

 You studied on our full-time course back in 2010 in Manchester, did you enjoy your time on the course and can you share with us any key moments from that time?